 Locational Running Annual Average (LRAA) - The average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters under the stage 2 Disinfectants and Disinfection Byproducts Rule.
+Running Annual Average (RAA) - The average of sample analytical results for samples taken during the previous four calendar quarters.

 Action Level (AL) - The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.